gaganmani90/organic-food-forecast-api/README.md

 ```

 ## Configuration
-- Modify `MAX_PAGES` in `full_scraper.py` to change the number of pages scraped per state.
+- Modify `max_pages` in `main.py` to change the number of pages scraped per state.
-- Update the `STATE_CODES` list to include additional states if needed.
+- Update the `STATE_CODES` list in `main.py` to include additional states if needed.

 ## Contributing
 Feel free to fork the project and submit pull requests for improvements.